Leave No Girl Behind: Evaluation of Teach and Educate Adolescent girls with Community Help (TEACH) projectPakistan

-- Learning: What are the outcomes in the learning (literacy, numeracy, life skills, and financial literacy) of out of schoolgirls who participate in TEACH, and to what degree do the project activities help them catch up with their in-school counterparts in Balochistan?
+- Learning: What are the outcomes in the learning (literacy, numeracy, life skills, and financial literacy) of girls who participate in TEACH, and to what degree do the project activities help them catch up with their in-school counterparts?

 - Transition: How the interventions affected girls’ transition to formal education and/or safe and fairly paid self/employment?

-- Intersectionality: How do the effects of TEACH on girls’ learning and transition outcomes vary for different subgroups of girls, specifically, girls with disabilities; young mothers or pregnant; married early; from the poorest households; single-parent households and girls whose home language is different from the language of instruction?
+- Intersectionality: How do the effects of TEACH on girls’ learning and transition outcomes vary for different subgroups of girls, specifically, girls with disabilities; young mothers or pregnant; married early; from the poorest households; orphan girls and girls whose home language is different from the language of instruction?

 - Stakeholders/operational environment: What are the variety of experiences of different stakeholders with the intervention, and what are their perceptions of the different components of the intervention?

-To answer the above research questions - learning, transition, intersectionality, and stakeholders/operational environment - we conducted various research studies and evaluations.
+To answer the above research questions, we conducted various research studies and evaluations.
 These include:

 - TEACH Program Evaluation